dotnetcore-internal/core-doc-cn/docs/standard/generics.md

 description: Generic Types (Generics) Overview
 keywords: .NET, .NET Core
 author: kuhlenh
-manager: wpickett
+ms.author: wiwagn
 ms.date: 06/20/2016
 ms.topic: article
-ms.prod: .net-core
+ms.prod: .net
-ms.technology: .net-core-technologies
+ms.technology: dotnet-standard
 ms.devlang: dotnet
 ms.assetid: a315b111-8e48-446c-ab19-acb6405894a7
 ---

 # Generic Types (Generics) Overview

-We use generics all the time in C#, whether implicitly of explicitly.
+We use generics all the time in C#, whether implicitly or explicitly.
 When you use LINQ in C#, did you ever notice that you are working with IEnumerable<T>?
 Or if you ever saw an online sample of a “generic repository” for talking to databases using Entity Framework, did you see that most methods return IQueryable<T>?
 You may have wondered what the **T** is in these examples and why is it in there?

 First introduced to the .NET Framework 2.0, generics involved changes to both the C# language and the Common Language Runtime (CLR). **Generics** are essentially a “code template” that allows developers to define [type-safe](https://msdn.microsoft.com/library/hbzz1a9a.aspx) data structures without committing to an actual data type.
 For example, `List<T>` is a [Generic Collection](https://msdn.microsoft.com/library/System.Collections.Generic.aspx) that can be declared and used with any type: `List<int>`, `List<string>`, `List<Person>`, etc.